Trust in Science and Technology

 Afternoon workshop (3.15pm-5.30pm) led by Prof. Brett Sutton

-Do you want to help shape a new Australian Coalition for Trust in Science & Health?
-An interactive workshop to drive commitment and action to raising science literacy and greater trust in science.
+Attendees helped shape a new Australian Coalition for Trust in Science including an interactive workshop to drive commitment and action to raising science literacy and greater trust in science.